microsoft/industry/telco/referenceImplementation/readme.md

 ## Operator landing zone owners responsibilities

 Azure for Telco reference implementation enables landing zones supporting a both centralized and federated application DevOps models.
 Most common model are dedicated **DevOps** team aligned with a single workload.
-In case of smaller workloads or COTS or 3rd party application a single **AppDevOps** team is responsible for workload operation.
+In case of smaller workloads or COTS or third-party application a single **AppDevOps** team is responsible for workload operation.
 Independent of the model every DevOps team manages several workload staging environments (DEV, UAT, PROD) deployed to individual landing zones/subscriptions.
 Each landing zone has a set of RBAC permissions managed with Azure AD PIM provided by the Platform SecOps team.

 When the landing zones/subscriptions are handed over to the DevOps team, the team is end-to-end responsible for the workload.
 They can independently operate within the security guardrails provided by the platform team.
 If dependency on central teams or functions are discovered, it is highly recommended to review the process and eliminated as soon as possible to unblock DevOps teams.